johnwaka/ProfessionalWebsite/content/post/One-day-or-day-one.md

 categories: ["blog"]
 ---

 The reason people die with ideas is that they wait for tomorrow.
 They wait for perfect conditions.
-They wait to know<!--more-->every detail.
-They won't settle on a task, or a commitment because one day they are going to do it.
+They wait to know every detail.<!--more--> They won't settle on a task, or a commitment because one day they are going to do it.

 It is what they say, "One day I will do it."
 Life happens and they die.
 Whether you know what your dreams are or not, today might be your lucky day to get started.